-The answer to this question is complicated, due to the difficulty of drawing a parallel between a process of reduction between explanatory theories, a topic that has been discussed extensively in professional literature, and a process of reduction between models of explanation.
+The answer to this question is complicated due to the difficulty of drawing a parallel between the reduction of explanatory theories, a topic discussed extensively in the professional literature, and the reduction of models of explanation.
 Why?
 Because explanatory models are not scientific theories, such as the theories of perception, learning, and recognition.
-They are essentially procedures that guide the researcher regarding how to offer explanations in certain areas of research.
-For example, in one case, the explanatory model deals with a phenomenon as a special case of a general law, but in the other case, the model shows how the current phenomenon is generated by a certain mechanism.
-It is therefore difficult to see how one type of instructions can be rationally reduced to another type of instructions.
-The result is that the answer to the present question will not focus on the attempt to show how a mentalistic explanation model (such as a goal-based, teleological explanation) is based on a mechanistic explanation model (such as a causal explanation).
-Rather, the answer will focus on the possibility of a reduction of a mentalistic theory (based on subjective concepts of CΨ related to the individual’s inner world, will, beliefs, intentions, feelings, emotions, etc.) to a mechanistic theory (grounded in objective concepts related to physics, chemistry, physiology, computer processes, etc.).
-The rationale behind this reductionist effort is, inter alia, that the field of psychology has based itself on the accepted methodology of the natural sciences, and thus favors mechanistic explanations over mentalistic explanations.
+They are essentially procedures that guide the researcher in offering explanations in certain research areas.
+On the one hand, an explanatory model may treat a phenomenon as a special case of a general law; on the other hand, a model may show how a certain mechanism generates the phenomenon under study.
+It is therefore difficult to see how one type of instruction can be rationally reduced to another.
+Consequently, the answer to the present question will not focus on the attempt to show how a mentalistic explanation model is based on a mechanistic explanation model.
+Rather, the answer will focus on the possibility of reducing a mentalistic theory (based on subjective concepts of CΨ related to the individual’s inner world) to a mechanistic theory (grounded in objective concepts related to physics, chemistry, physiology, computer processes, etc.).
+The rationale behind this reductionist approach is largely that the field of psychology is based on the accepted methodology of the natural sciences and thus favors mechanistic explanations over mentalistic ones.

-I will first briefly address the problems associated with psycho-neural reduction.
-Then I will address other efforts to grasp mentalistic concepts via mechanistic concepts, such as substituting mentalistic explanations (goal-based, teleological explanations) with mechanistic explanations (causal explanations based on neurophysiological processes).
-The discussion of these cases will clearly show that there is still no acceptable method to reduce or convert a mentalist theory to a mechanistic one.
+I will first briefly address the problems associated with psychoneural reduction.
+Then, I will discuss other efforts to grasp mentalistic concepts via mechanistic ones, such as substituting mentalistic explanations (goal-based, teleological explanations) with mechanistic ones (causal explanations based on neurophysiological processes).
+The discussion will clearly show that there is still no acceptable method to reduce or convert a mentalistic theory to a mechanistic one.

-I will start with the question: Can a psychological theory based on concepts related to the individual’s inner world (desire, belief, intention, purpose, emotion) be reduced to a neurophysiological theory? (see, for example, Kim 1998; Rakover 1990; van Riel and Van Gulick, 2024).
-First, I will briefly explain what procedure is used when attempting to reduce Theory A to Theory B. In order not to get tangled in this complicated subject, I will describe only Nagel’s (1961) classical approach.
-Accordingly, theory A, called the reduced theory (TR), can be reduced to theory B, called the basic reducing theory (TB) when it is possible to derive, deduce TR from TB, along with the relevant bridge laws linking the concepts of these two theories.
-Bridge laws are usually seen as identities between the concepts of TR and TB.
-For example, in reducing thermodynamics to mechanical statistics, it has been suggested that the concept of temperature is identical to the concept of kinetic energy.
+I will start with the question: Can a psychological theory based on concepts related to the individual’s inner world (desire, belief, intention, purpose, emotion) be reduced to a neurophysiological theory? (see, for example, Kim, 1998; Rakover, 1990; van Riel & van Gulick, 2024).
+First, I will briefly explain what procedure is used when attempting to reduce Theory A to Theory B. To avoid getting tangled up in this complicated subject, I will describe only Nagel’s (1961) classical approach.
+Accordingly, theory A, called the reduced theory (TR), can be reduced to theory B, called the basic reducing theory (TB) when it is possible to deduce TR from TB, along with the relevant bridge laws linking the concepts of both theories.
+Bridge laws usually identify the concepts of TR with those of TB.
+For example, in reducing thermodynamics to mechanical statistics, it has been suggested that the concept of temperature is identical to that of kinetic energy.